MLDERES/ISYS58603/assignments/Group Assignment 3 - Creating the API.md

 * Connect the methods associated with the paths to the queries you have built in the `model`

 ## Help and Hints
 We have created a few examples to help you visualize how to go about developing your application.
 These examples are not complete, but they should give you a good idea of how to get started.
+Make sure to consult the README.md in the examples folder for more information.

 In the examples folder
-- basic-flask.py - This is a very basic example of how to use Flask to create an API.
+- **basic-flask.py** - This is a very basic example of how to use Flask to create an API.
 It connects to the database and shows the basic examples for each of the 4 verbs (GET, POST, PUT, DELETE)
-- advanced-flask.py - this is a more advanced Flask example.
+- **advanced-flask.py** - this is a more advanced Flask example.
 Providing more examples of how to use the different verbs and how to use parameters in the path and in the query string.
-- fast-api.py - this is an example of how to use FastAPI to create an API.
+- **fast-api.py** - this is an example of how to use FastAPI to create an API.
 It connects to the database and shows the basic examples for each of the 4 verbs (GET, POST, PUT, DELETE), but it leverages the ORM to make it easier to work with the database.